Atharva1763/ChatterBox/README.md

-This repo contains a chatapp.
+This repo contains a web chatapp.